skandar9/bouyout/README.md

     }
 }
 ```

+The `OfferResource` class is responsible for formatting offer data into an array structure using the `toArray` method.

+- ID: The unique identifier of the offer.
+- Name: The name of the offer.
+- Real Estate ID: The ID of the associated real estate.
+- Percent: The percentage value of the offer.
+- Dates: The start and end dates of the offer.
+- Week Days: The days of the week when the offer is valid.
+- Enabled Status: Indicates whether the offer is currently enabled or not.

-The *OfferResource* class formats the offer data into an array structure using the toArray method.
-It includes(ID, name, real estate ID, percentage, dates, week days, and enabled status), optionally includes the associated real estate information based on the value of the *$with_real_estate* parameter.
+Additionally, the class provides the option to include the associated real estate information based on the value of the `$with_real_estate` parameter.

 [🔝 Back to contents](#contents)

 ### **favorite**

-app\Http\Controllers\FavoriteController.php:
+`app\Http\Controllers\FavoriteController.php`

 ```php
 public function store(Request $request)